 Lockdown restrictions have plagued individuals with countless issues, including isolation, burnout, and loss of connection.
 So how can we better manage our wellbeing through innovation?

 How did Afterpay even come up with the idea of Afterpay?
 Having an idea is the first step of the journey for all startups.
 In this rapid and interactive workshop learn how you can start generating your own ideas to explore!

 An introduction to the considerations that research entrepreneurs should have during their research and for after they realise they have an invention.

 This keynote panel explores the Australian startup ecosystem, from its culture to incubators and funding opportunities and discusses what should be done to improve this journey for all.

 Melissa Wu tells us about her experience as a business owner and Olympic Athlete.
+Watch now on YouTube.

 What exactly is innovation and how is it defined in the Australian context?
 Is it taboo to be an entrepreneur or has that changed?
 Finally, how can innovation unlock technologies to solve society’s greatest problems?

 COVID-19 has plagued businesses with countless issues, so how can we use it to our advantage?
 From finding people meaningful work, the changing city heartbeat, and individual mindsets, this panel with show you how thought-leaders are thriving in 2020.

 What type of skills, talents and attributes are innovators looking for and what is the workplace like in 2020?
 This panel will highlight how you can bring an innovative mindset to any workplace.